José Antonio Kast: 2021 presidential campaign

-In 2018, Kast confirmed his intentions of running for president in the 2021 Chilean general election.
-In this election, he ran under his own Republican Party along with candidates for the Chamber of Deputies and Senate, unlike in his previous presidential candidacy in 2017, in which he ran as an independent.
-Kast formed the Christian Social Front, a political pact to present a list of candidates from the Republican Party and the Christian Conservative Party.
-Kast has held campaign proposals that have been controversial.
-He supports the pardoning of former Pinochet officials of "advanced age", which would generally include all officials imprisoned.
-He also proposed banning abortion, fusing the Ministry of Women and Gender Equality, remove Chile from the United Nations Human Rights Council and building more prisons.
+In 2018, Kast announced his intention to run in the 2021 presidential election.
+This time he ran under his own Republican Party.
+He formed the Christian Social Front pact with the Christian Conservative Party.
+His proposals included pardoning elderly former Pinochet officials, banning abortion, merging the Ministry of Women, withdrawing from the United Nations Human Rights Council, and building more prisons.